Tubing the Russian River: How to plan a float trip

 The only Russian River tubing route we really recommend is the 2-mile stretch from Steelhead Beach to Sunset Beach in Forestville.
 Other float routes pose issues, which we’ll address later in this post.

-If you plan to park your own cars, know that lots at both river parks fill early during the summer and are temporarily closed once all the parking spots are taken.
-(Parking is $10 per vehicle during the peak summer season or free for Regional Parks members.)
+If you plan to park your own cars, keep in mind that parking lots at both river parks fill early during the summer and are temporarily closed once they reach capacity.
+(Parking is $12 per vehicle during the peak summer season or free for Regional Parks members.)
 If you plan to arrive at Steelhead or Sunset after 10 a.m. on a summer weekend, the shuttle is your best option.
-Charter bus access, including drop offs and pick ups, is not allowed in the river parks.
+Charter bus access, including drop offs and pick ups, is not allowed in the river parks on weekends and holidays during the summer.

 Start early